tmarzeion/drawable-notepad/README.md

 - Speech to text function
 - Saving notes in SQLite database

+### Upcoming features
+- Note titles
+- Filter notes by hashtag
+- French, German, Spanish translations

+Send some more features ideas if You have some!

 ## Contribution
 Feel free to improve Drawable Notepad if You have any ideas!